 This web page shows only a small excerpt of our Birdick research.
 Another 136 words (10 lines of text) covering the years 1086, 1536, 1788, 1804, 1602, 1671, 1636, 1640, 1716, 1640, 1716, 1679, 1704, 1642, 1719, 1675, 1747, 1967, 1671, 1630, 1658, 1701, 1668, 1727, 1704 and 1713 are included under the topic Early Birdick History in all our PDF Extended History products and printed products wherever possible.

 Birdick Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Burdett, Bordet, Bourdet, Burdet, Burdit, Burditt and others.
+The various spellings include Burdett, Bordet, Bourdet, Burdet, Burdit, Burditt and many more.

 Early Notables of the Birdick family (pre 1700)

 Outstanding amongst the family at this time was George Burdett (c.
 1602-1671), English settler to America in 1636, the second colonial governor of the Upper Plantation of New Hampshire; Sir Francis Burdett, 2nd Baronet, from the Warwickshire branch of the family; his son Sir Robert Burdett, 3rd Baronet DL (1640-1716), a Tory politician; and Sir Robert Burdett, 3rd Baronet (1640-1716) from Warwickshire and Debyshire who...

 Another 65 words (5 lines of text) are included under the topic Early Birdick Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birdick family to Ireland